+This FOA does not support an applicant's commercial activity.
 This FOA seeks to support basic research to advance understanding rather than to address commercial opportunities.
 Applications that propose research related to current commercial activity or current customer needs may be declined without merit review.
+All for-profit applicants must include a description, not to exceed 200 words of how their proposed work will advance scientific understanding of a basic and fundamental nature as an appendix to the project narrative.

-Applications that are submitted by applicants that have not submitted a required LOI may be declined without further review.
+Applications that are submitted by applicants that have not submitted or pre-application may be declined without further review.